Ways to Reduce Electrical Energy Consumption at Home

 Since most of the electrical energy we use to power our appliances comes from electrical energy supply companies, these companies charge us according to the amount of energy we use.

-As an energy user, it is crucial to avoid unnecessary ways of using electrical energy that result in high electrical energy bills, that might put you over budget.
+As an energy user, it is crucial to avoid unnecessary ways of using electrical energy that result in high electrical energy bills, which might put you over budget.

 1. Switch to Energy-Saving Lamps

-Switching from high energy-consuming lambs, such as incandescent and fluorescent lamps to energy-saving LED lamps can significantly reduce your monthly energy consumption.
+Switching from high energy-consuming lamps, such as incandescent and fluorescent lamps, to energy-saving LED lamps can significantly reduce your monthly energy consumption.

 2. Switching to Alternative Energy Sources for Some Appliances

-For example, you can replace an electric stove with gas stove and an electric geyser with solar geyser.
+For example, you can replace an electric stove with a gas stove and an electric geyser with a solar geyser.

-While the initial cost for a gas stove and solar geysers might be high, trust me, in the long run you will see the benefits; these appliances last for a long period of about 20 years.
+While the initial cost for gas stoves and solar geysers might be high, trust me, in the long run you will see the benefits; these appliances last for a long period of about 20 years.

 3. Keep Inductive Loads to a Minimum